Teen Treatment Programs For Substance Use

 - Nutrition: Our dietitian utilizes the Intuitive Eating model which allows students to recognize hunger and fullness cues, as well as provide choices for healthy eating habits.
-She also provides nutrition classes and approves the menu that is served at Solstice West.
+They also provides nutrition classes and approves the menu that is served at Solstice West.

 - Fitness: With daily PE/fitness classes, we want to get our students moving and having fun!
 We emphasize that fitness is about more than physical activity: it contributes to emotional well-being and also positively impacts brain function.

 - Being outside: With Adventure Therapy every Friday, we make sure our students have time to get outside and get back in their bodies.
 Our Adventure Therapy program consists of outdoor recreation, experiential education and community service.